-To avoid stripping your main assembly bolt and limb bolts, be certain to loosen their respective locking set screws (on models that employ them) before tightening or loosening them (photo 4).

-Note: TenPoint does not recommend loosening limb bolts to relieve string pressure in the off-season.

-6. TenPoint Crossbow Technologies is the only repair facility for repairs/replacements on trigger boxes and limbs (with the exception of locations outside of the continental U.S.).
+- To avoid stripping your main assembly bolt be certain to loosen its locking set screw before tightening or loosening it (photo 4).
+Note: TenPoint, Horton, and Wicked Ridge do not recommend loosening limb bolts to relieve string pressure in the off-season. - Regularly check the crossbow's screws and bolts for tightness.
+Stock, scope ring, and cocking mechanism screws, etc., may loosen over time due to the crossbow's recoil. - 6.
+TenPoint Crossbow Technologies is the only repair facility for repairs/replacements on trigger boxes and limbs (with the exception of locations outside of the continental U.S.).
 Note: Unauthorized repairs may void your warranty.
 If repairs are necessary, contact the Customer Service Department at 330-628-9245 or email your request at www.tenpointcrossbows.com for a Return Authorization Number and shipping and payment instructions.

+Lubricate your flight rail approximately every 75 to 100 shots with flight rail lubricant or 150 to 200 shots with Microlon's® Precision Oiler.

+Lubricate the trigger through the safety slide window.

+Apply a drop just inside the closed end of the trigger's string slot.

+Loosen locking setscrew before turning the main assembly bolt.